Sudo Slider

 Below are example usage the different methods.

-// Returns the value of the option "fade".
+// Returns the value of the option "effect".

 // The content is inserted after the second slide.